 Bill and Paul on Mount Langley a year after the transplant.

 Paul realized his kidney was failing in the late 1990s, prompting several family members to be evaluated as a potential match.
 Fortunately, his younger brother was compatible.
-When Paul’s kidney could no longer function, Bill was happy to take a month off of work and donate his kidney at UC San Diego Health System in July 2001.
+When Paul’s kidney could no longer function, Bill was happy to take a month off of work and donate his kidney at UC San Diego Health in July 2001.

 “When I found out my brother needed a kidney, there wasn’t much discussion,” Bill said.
 “My thought process was, if I am a match I will donate.”

 “Patients will continue to wait 5-10 years or more for deceased donor kidneys, despite our best efforts.
 Living donation can be low risk and offers a better functioning kidney without the wait,” said Robert Steiner, MD, a transplant specialist, who has handled part of the brothers’ medical care.

 The brothers, who grew up in Texas, had always been close and got together every year around Christmas.
 When Paul’s kidney started to fail, he and his brother decided to start annual hiking trips.
 Every winter they would make a plan for the coming summer.

 “My younger brother has given me a second life,” Paul said.
 “That brought us even closer together.”